-One of the most challenging aspects of filling a vacancy is dealing with what at times can be an overwhelming response.
+One of the most challenging aspects of filling a job vacancy is dealing with a high volume of CVs.
 It can be difficult to decide who to interview if there are a number of equally good candidates.
 It can also often be tricky to give lengthy consideration to a CV if you have a stack of applications in your inbox.

 In the case of employers, particularly if it is a small company where there is no specialist HR or recruitment function, the individual hiring for the role may have limited time to spend on the task.
-Conversely, recruitment consultants see a very high volume of CVs every day and are adept at making a judgement within seconds.
-They will often be looking for negatives to rule candidates out and make their decision easier.
+Recruitment consultants see a very high volume of CVs every day and are adept at making a judgement within seconds.
+They will often be looking for negatives to rule out candidates and make their decision easier.

 How do you make a great CV that will grab attention in seconds and avoid a quick rejection?
 One of the best pieces of advice for any candidate writing a CV or cover letter is to put yourself into the shoes of the person who will be reading it and make it an easy choice for them to call you for interview.

 Whether you are a school-leaver or a seasoned professional, a great CV is one that is clear, concise, sells your skills and achievements, and shows an employer what you have to offer.

 Keep it simple and to the point and make sure to include the following:

 A CV is a marketing document and as such it needs to be confident and targeted.
 We are often our own hardest critics and it can feel a little awkward promoting yourself.
 However, you can be certain that other candidates will be telling the employer how great they are, so make sure your CV sells you.